Sheaf-Laplacian Obstruction and Projection Hardness for Cross-Modal Compatibility on a Modality-Independent Site: Related Work

 \subsection{Cross-modal representation learning}

-Aligning representations from different modalities lies at the heart of multi-modal machine learning~\cite{baltruvsaitis2018multimodal}.
-Usual approaches range from canonical correlation analysis (CCA)~\cite{hotelling1936relations} and its kernelized variants~\cite{lai2000kernel} to modern contrastive methods such as CLIP~\cite{radford2021learning} that align image-text pairs through large-scale pre-training.
-Although these methods achieve impressive empirical results, they typically provide global alignment objectives without expressly modeling local geometrical structure or quantifying the hardness of alignment separately from its global error.
+Aligning representations from different modalities is a central problem in multimodal machine learning~\cite{baltruvsaitis2018multimodal}.
+Standard approaches range from canonical correlation analysis (CCA)~\cite{hotelling1936relations} and its kernelized variants~\cite{lai2000kernel} to contrastive methods such as CLIP~\cite{radford2021learning}, which align image-text pairs through large-scale pre-training.
+These methods achieve strong empirical results.
+Their global alignment objectives generally do not model local geometric structure explicitly or quantify alignment hardness separately from global error.